 - Hanging six of these Framebridge frames along the “half bench” wall.
 I saw similar frames in my friend Alaina’s house, and immediately fell in love.
 She had them going up the stairs, I think, but I’m hoping that they’ll work along our empty wall, too.
 (I don’t know though.
 What do you think?!)
 My thought is to do all black and white photos that I’ve taken.

-- Swapping out the rugs.
+- Swapping out the rug for this jute rug.
 I love the L.L.Bean rug we currently have in there, but since the room doesn’t get a ton of natural light, I want something a bit brighter.
 Danielle can’t stop talking about this affordable jute rug, so I ordered it, and it arrives this weekend!
 (I went with “Natural,” but of course I’m now regretting it and wishing I’d gone with “Ivory.”
 Or would Ivory blend into the floor too much?)
 I also decided to replace the rug in front of my dresser with this one that I found at World Market.

-- Moving the lamps to my dresser, and getting larger ones for the nightstands.
+- Moving the lamps to my dresser, and getting larger woven ones from Ralph Lauren (via TJMaax or HomeGoods) for the nightstands.
+(Actually, this is the lamp!)
 I think a big part of the problem with the bed/nightstand situation is that it looks busy because all the decor is physically small.
 I’m hoping that BIG lamps will help.
-(I’m planning on finding them at HomeGoods, but let me know if you have any chinoiserie/ginger jar-style recs!
-I love these, and might end up with them.)
+(I found some awesome woven ones at TJMaax and HomeGoods, but let me know if you have any chinoiserie/ginger jar-style recs!
+I love these, and could see myself ending up with them.)

 - Replacing our bedding basics.
 I’m actually partnering with The Company Store for this, which is special because that’s what my mom outfitted our rooms in when we were growing up!
 I’ll share everything I picked out soon. :)